Obsidian at a Glance

 RecommendedSound Healing

-RecommendedMoon Phase Charging: Charge Obsidian under the full moon to amplify its protective and truth-revealing properties.
-Place it outside or on a windowsill where it can absorb moonlight directly.
-The new moon is an excellent time to program Obsidian for new cycles of shadow work and self-discovery.
-Obsidian responds well to regular monthly cleansing due to its tendency to absorb significant amounts of negative energy.
+RecommendedMoon Phase Charging: Charge Obsidian under the full moon to strengthen its protective and truth-revealing properties.
+Place it outside or on a windowsill in direct moonlight.
+The new moon is a good time to set Obsidian for new cycles of shadow work and self-discovery.
+Because Obsidian absorbs a lot of negative energy, regular monthly cleansing is worth the effort.

 Avoid the following: